Skip to main content

 Plus, the Breville comes with two bowls: a 4-quart stainless steel bowl and a 5-quart glass bowl with measurement markings on the side.
 A lamp shines down into the bowl so you can tell when your eggs and sugar have turned pale yellow or your cream is thickened.

-But of course, we wouldn’t recommend it unless it also was a great mixer.
+But of course, we wouldn’t recommend it unless it was also a great mixer.
 When we used the scraper beater to whip up a cake mix, we didn’t have to stop and scrape the side of the bowl even once.
 It had no problem beating a sturdy cookie batter full of chips, oats, and raisins.
-The Breville easily kneaded our recipe for 2 loaves of bread but the manufacturer gives no indication if it can handle a heavier load.
+The Breville easily kneaded our recipe for two loaves of bread, but the manufacturer does not indicate if it can handle a heavier load.

 Pros